snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md

 ```

 Please note that not retrying sending events to the Collector means that the events will be dropped when they fail to be sent.
 Take caution when choosing the `dontRetryStatusCodes`.

+Starting with version 3.17 of the tracker, it is also possible to completely disable retry functionality, using the `retryFailedRequests` boolean option.
+This option takes precedence over `retryStatusCodes` and `dontRetryStatusCodes`.

 ## On session update callback